okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022/index.md

 #### Dynamic issuer mode for identity providers

 You can configure the dynamic issuer mode for an identity provider using the Identity Provider API.
-When you set `issuerMode` to `DYNAMIC`, Okta uses the domain from the `authorizeURI` as the domain for the redirect URI when returning the authentication response. <!--OKTA-506807-->
+When you set the`issuerMode` parameter to `DYNAMIC`, Okta uses the domain from the Authorize URL as the domain for the redirect URI when returning the authentication response. <!--OKTA-506807-->

 #### Bug fixed in 2022.07.1

-When the `/api/v1/users/{userId}/roles` or `/api/v1/groups/{groupId}/roles` were called to assign a custom role and resource set to a user or group, and those assignments already existed, the calls didn’t receive an HTTP 409 Conflict error.
+When the `/api/v1/users/${userId}/roles` or `/api/v1/groups/${groupId}/roles` endpoints were called to assign a custom role and resource set to a user or group, and those assignments already existed, the calls didn’t receive an HTTP 409 Conflict error.
 (OKTA-507683)

 ### Monthly release 2022.07.0